senanu/b40/docs/ch04/ch04_rg.md

 8. Which bases pair with which?{{site.space2}}
 9. How can you explain Chargaff's rules with what we now know about DNA structure (you'll need to read Chapter 16.1)?{{site.space4}}
 10. How does the size of purines and pyrimidines indicate about the width of the DNA double helix?{{site.space4}}

+# Do the following in or after class...

+1. Using the skills in "Tips on drawing Nucleic acids" (Making models 4.2), write a DNA sequence 5'-GGAGAACTTCCCC-3'.
+Notice that the first part of this sequence contains G and A, which are purines, whereas the second part of the sequence contains pyrimidines.
+Why does the width of the molecule NOT change from the first part to the second?
+Use a diagram to help you explain.{{site.space5}}
+1. The genome of a particular organism contains 35% guanine.
+What proportion of the genome is adenine?{{site.space3}}
+1. Based on its structure, why do you think RNA is so much more reactive than DNA? {{site.space3}}
+1. Scientists sometimes find "ancient DNA" from organisms that died a long time ago (sometimes many thousands of years; think about Jurassic Park!).
+Why would they be unlikely to find ancient RNA?